 At is head offices, the Company has two Data-Processing Centres (main and backup) that enable it to ensure the availability of the information system in a contingency.
 All of this is supported, furthermore, by a Disaster Recovery Plan with the tasks and steps to be carried out to restore the systems in such an event.
 This DRP is tested in real conditions once a year.
 In addition, daily backups are made of the data and applications, which are kept at a secure location temporarily.
 To recover such data there is a specific procedure although integral tests are not carried out regularly.
 Partial information recovery processes are however carried out regularly.

-In the head offices in the USA, data of the main applications are stored in California and replicated in real time to an alternative system in Utah.
-In addition, there are recovery points for the same data which are stored onsite in California for immediate recovery in situations in which the contingency in question has not physically damaged the data processing centre.
+Specific on-premise applications for Fluidra's North American companies are kept at two outsourced data centres, located in Atlanta and implemented in the fourth quarter of 2024, which have enhanced redundancy and security systems.
+Daily backups between the data centres are also performed.
+Testing of the Disaster Recovery Plan is expected to be completed in January 2025.
+In Australia, the data of the main applications are stored at the head offices in Smithfield, and have a daily backup in a secondary in-house data centre, located in Keysborough.
+Both data centre incorporate software security improvements implemented in 2024.
 Data recovery testing processes are performed routinely in order to verify the integrity of the system.